metadew/iesi/docs/index.md

 [We welcome contributors](/{{site.repository}}/pages/contribute/contribute.html) from any organization or background to help us grow the framework.

 > We grow our framework best when we combine innovation with real life experiences and common sense

+Curious to know more about our upcoming release?
+Read more on our [preview](https://github.com/metadew/iesi/wiki/Next-release-preview) page.

 # Features